-Artist and entrepreneur grows her business by increasing inventory, hiring employees and moving into a better location with help from the SBDC.
+Artist and entrepreneur grows her business by increasing inventory, hiring employees and moving into a better location with the help from the SBDC.

 It all began with discovering the right paint.
 Longtime artist, Cindi Rowley stumbled upon Chalk Paint® Decorative Paint by Annie Sloan and was immediately blown away by its versatility and quality.
 What’s more, she couldn’t believe there wasn’t a shop nearby that was already selling it.
 Thus began her journey as a first-time business owner.
 Rowley the artist (who has an extensive resume creating beautiful murals and restoring vintage furniture) became Rowley the entrepreneur practically overnight as she opened her first business: a store called Refined Vintage Boutique.
 She began distributing the chalk paint as well as selling her own creations, which included restored vintage furniture, in 2011.